 This policy is called inland marine insurance because it's an offshoot of ocean marine insurance, which protects property transported over water.
 Marine insurance came first – hence the distinction "inland" marine for land transportation coverage.

-There are a few different types of coverage, each providing its own specific protection.
+There are a few additional types of inland marine coverage, each providing its own specific protection.
 These include:

 Just as there are several types of property insurance, different liability policies protect against different types of lawsuits.
 If you're unsure which coverage you need, our licensed insurance agents can help.

-A BOP includes both general liability insurance and commercial property insurance, protecting your business against the most common risks faced by small businesses.
-A CPP is similar to a BOP, but it has more flexible protection options and is generally purchased by high risk small-to-medium sized businesses.
+A BOP includes both general liability insurance and commercial property coverage, protecting your business against the most common risks faced by small businesses.
+A CPP is similar to a BOP, but it has more flexible protection options and is generally purchased by small or medium-sized businesses with higher risks.

 To compare quotes from top-rated U.S. insurance companies for a business owner’s policy or commercial package policy, fill out Insureon’s free online application.